Egeeio/egee-xyz/src/distrodelves.md

 # Distro Delves Show

-_The original Operating System Review Show!_
+_The original Operating System review show!_

 Despite the name, the show covers _all_ types of consumer-oriented Operating Systems and not just BSD or Linux distributions.